-Little Canada parks and trails remain open to the public.
 The city recognizes the importance of recreation and exercise in helping relieve stress during this time and are committed to providing a safe environment for visitors to enjoy while protecting the health of city staff and the community.

 Here are a few tips for using the parks and trails:

-- Follow the Center for Disease Control and Prevention’s (CDC) guidance on personal hygiene prior to heading to trails: wash hands, carry hand sanitizer, do not use trails if you have symptoms, cover your mouth and nose when coughing or sneezing.
+- Follow the Centers for Disease Control and Prevention’s (CDC) guidance on personal hygiene prior to heading to trails: wash hands, carry hand sanitizer, do not use trails if you have symptoms, cover your mouth and nose when coughing or sneezing.

 - Observe at all times the CDC’s minimum recommended social distancing of 6 feet from other people.
 Practice it and know what it looks like.
-Keep it as you walk, bike or hike.
+Keep it as you walk, bike, or hike.